centime/xss-paper/README.md

 Abstract
 --------
-Cross Site Scripting (XSS) vulnerabilities is the most common web vulnerability.
+Cross Site Scripting (XSS) is the most common web vulnerability.
 Because of the explosion of web apps in the past few years, but also because their severity is often underestimated.
 Here we want to explain in details this class of vulnerabilities, how it intricates with other technologies in the complex context of the web, and its reach.

 Headlines